lara288-93/quality-assurance-and-testing-with-chai/README.md

 - Test if an Object has a Property
 - Test if a Value is of a Specific Data Structure Type
 - Test if an Object is an Instance of a Constructor

+### Functional Tests

+- Run Functional Tests on API Endpoints using Chai-HTTP

 ---